tkellen/json-api/format/index.md

 ### Deleting Resources <a href="#crud-deleting" id="crud-deleting" class="headerlink"></a>

-An individual resource can be *deleted* by making a `DELETE` request to the resource's URL:
+A resource can be *deleted* by making a `DELETE` request to the resource's URL:

 ```text
 DELETE /photos/1